 Virtual Reality: The Next Big Thing In Financial Management?

-Bill Martin, Chief Investment Officer at INTRUST Bank, who ‘tried out’ VR goggles at Fidelity Investments’ client advisory council meeting in Boston feels the technology can be a useful educational tool to nudge younger people to save money by showing the impact of their investments; and can help older people gain insight to get motivated to be proactive about financial planning.
+Bill Martin, Chief Investment Officer at INTRUST Bank, who ‘tried out’ VR goggles at Fidelity Investments’ client advisory council meeting in Boston feels the technology can be a useful educational tool for all ages.
+VR could be used to motivate young adults to save money by showing the impact of their investments early on, as well as help older adults gain insight into taking a proactive approach to financial planning.
 He comments:

 “A low savings rate could be visualized by showing a future state of struggling to put food on the table or pay for healthcare services, in contrast to a high savings rate scenario that shows a comfortable retirement lifestyle.
 Retirement plan advisors could use such a tool to positively motivate participant behaviors, leading to improved retirement readiness.”

 Today, the “Silver Tsunami’ of aging baby boomers who are not adequately prepared for retirement is draining government resources.
 Virtual reality provides a great option to help people understand the need for financial planning and retirement savings.

 Virtual Reality and Augmented Reality: The Wave of the Wealth Management Future